Action News Troubleshooters: Longtime wedding caterer shuts down in South Jersey

 The Action News Troubleshooters heard from several families who want their money back from Sensational Host.
-The wedding caterer was a mainstay in South Jersey for over four decades and did receive hundreds of thousands of dollars in pandemic-related help from the federal government.
+The wedding caterer was a mainstay in South Jersey for over four decades and received hundreds of thousands of dollars in pandemic-related help from the federal government.

 "It's obviously hard enough to plan one wedding and now we're on our third attempt," said Leanne Dombrowski.